 - Specification: if you want premium products, expect your build costs to skyrocket

-- Involvement: How involved you are prepared to be?
-Depending on how much of the work you are capable of taking on yourself, you can substantially reduce your build costs
+- Involvement: depending on how much of the work you are capable of taking on yourself, you can substantially reduce your build costs

-Traditional self build routes may not be feasible due to the time and financial input required, but first-time buyers could consider the custom build route.
+While more traditional self build routes require time and financial input that is unfeasible for first-time buyers, the idea of custom build may suit.
 This route alleviates some of the obstacles faced by self builders, including finding land, securing planning permission and getting services to site.

 This is also a more hands-off approach, but still offers the chance for an individual home that meets individual needs.